Tsroc/S8Project_TheoryOfAlgorithms/README.md

 No longer considered secure?

+This is not encryption, cannot be reversed, why?
+Does not need to be reversed

 #### Why can't we reverse the SHA512 algorithm to retrieve the original message from a hash digest?